oddjobs-maple/odd_job_guides/introduction-to-odd-jobs/README.md

 A pure LUK mage is called a magelet.
 One way to think about magelets is that STR mages are to STRginners, as magelets are to LUKginners.
 And indeed, the magelet is adept at using claws.
-However, perhaps the most important trait of gishlets is that they have the same MACC as their non-odd counterparts!
+However, perhaps the most important trait of magelets is that they have the same MACC as their non-odd counterparts!
 This allows magelets to make use of essentially all of their skills.

 Although magelets may deal less damage than their non-odd counterparts when